magnolia-cms/headless-documentation/docs/visual-spa-editor.md

     *   Load the template information from the templateDefinition endpoint, based on the templateID of the route page. ([Example](https://git.magnolia-cms.com/projects/DEMOS/repos/minimal-headless-spa-demos/browse/spa/react-minimal/src/helpers/PageLoader.js))
     *   Create a component mapping configuration. ([Example](https://git.magnolia-cms.com/projects/DEMOS/repos/minimal-headless-spa-demos/browse/spa/react-minimal/src/magnolia.config.js))
     *   Use the 'Page' component from the Magnolia JS library to instantiate a frontend component.  based on the templateId of the magnolia page, and the mapping. ([Example](https://git.magnolia-cms.com/projects/DEMOS/repos/minimal-headless-spa-demos/browse/spa/react-minimal/src/helpers/PageLoader.js))
-    *   Deploy your SPA to your Magnolia module.
-(This version of SPA is only used by authors in the Pages app.) (to: /magnolia/light-modules/react-minimal-lm/webresources)
+    *   Deploy your SPA.
+Typically on its own server.
+(But you could optionally host your SPA in a Magnolia light module.. `/magnolia/light-modules/react-minimal-lm/webresources/build`)
-    *   Create a Page Template definition and point it to the SPA index.html.
+    *   Create a Page Template definition and point it to the SPA URL.
 Add a dialog with a 'title' property. ([Example](https://git.magnolia-cms.com/projects/DEMOS/repos/minimal-headless-spa-demos/browse/magnolia/light-modules/react-minimal-lm/templates/pages/basic.yaml))
     *   Run the page app.
 Edit the title.
 *   Area
     *   Add areas to page template definition to enable author managed components